gmkhanna/hair_salon/README.md

 5. The program can find a particular entry through use of ID number.
 **input: ID: 1
 ** output: "Cient Name" (from database)
+6. The program can delete a client.
+7. The program can update a client

 ####Known Bugs